erangamapa/fileParsing/README.md

 Before running unit tests related to database service, you need to run testDatabaseSetup.sql inside fixtures folder in tests.
 For file parse service, you do not need to populate database.

+to run the tests for file parsing
+NODE_ENV=test mocha ./tests/fileParseService_test.js

+to run the tests for database service first run the testDatabaseSetup.sql against your test database

+then.
+NODE_ENV=test mocha ./tests/databaseService_test.js

 --NOTE---
 Application is based on nodejs, mysql, Jade and Jquery.